chrokh/toow-old/chapters/functions.md

 A total function must define a mapping for all elements in the domain.

 The totality of functions is hugely important for programmers.
-If we define a procedure or method that can be modeled as a partial function then that means that our procedure or method throws an exception [{numref}`Chapter %s<exceptions>`].
+If we define a procedure or method that can be modeled as a partial function then that means that our procedure or method throws an [exception](exceptions).
 We haven't talked about exceptions yet, so if you aren't familiar with them from before then I cannot blame you for saying "so what, what's so bad about exceptions?".
 In short, exceptions are locally unrecoverable states.
 Meaning that when an exception is thrown in a procedure or method, it is because this procedure or method cannot possible determine how the program is to be saved from whatever problem just occurred.